katspaugh/wavesurfer.js/README.md

 ### WaveSurfer Events

- * `drag-mark` - When a mark is dragged.
-Callback will receive the drag object, and a `Marker` object.
-See the `drag` event under `Marker Events` below for information contained in the drag object.
  * `error` – Occurs on error.
 Callback will receive (string) error message.
  * `finish` – When it finishes playing.
  * `loading` – Fires continuously when loading via XHR or drag'n'drop.
 Callback will recieve (integer) loading progress in percents [0..100] and (object) event target.
- * `mark` – When a mark is reached during playback.
-Callback will receive the `Marker` object.
- * `mark-click` - When the mouse clicks on a mark.
-Callback will receive the `Marker` object, and a `MouseEvent` object.
- * `mark-leave` - When the mouse leaves a mark.
-Callback will receive the `Marker` object, and a `MouseEvent` object.
- * `mark-over` - When the mouse moves over a mark.
-Callback will receive the `Marker` object, and a `MouseEvent` object.
- * `mark-updated` – When a mark is updated.
-Callback will receive the `Marker` object.
- * `mark-removed` – When a mark is removed.
-Callback will receive the `Marker` object.
- * `marked` – When a mark is created.
-Callback will receive the `Marker` object.
  * `mouseup` - When a mouse button goes up.
 Callback will receive `MouseEvent` object.
  * `play` – When play starts.
  * `progress` – Fires continuously during playback.
 Callback will receive (float) percentage played [0..1].